The-McKone-Lab/handbook/docs/professionalTraining/documentingWork.md

 # Documenting Your Work

+(JRM NOTE: this page is a mashup of two earlier guides that need to be revised and clean up significantly.)

 These are recommendations for how McKone lab members should document and present their work, including general guidelines on keeping lab notes, writing formal and informal documents, and preparing presentations.

 ## What goes into a lab notebook